rotati/rails-docker-kubernetes-ECS-example/README.md

 Run `docker exec -it webapp bash` which will connect you a permanent terminal session to the container.
 Then it's possible to run `rails`, `rake` (etc) commands without the prefix (since you are 'inside' the container now).

+### Test the API using cURL

+Run the following to add a new article to the database via the REST API:

+`curl -H "Content-Type: application/json" -X POST -d '{"title":"my brand new article","body":"This was made during a demo!"}' http://localhost/articles`

 ### Update the Docker Image

 We will append the short commit SHA to the remote Docker Image name.
 See contents of push.sh file for details.